nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Test feature

-#### Proposed Implementation
+#### Implementation

-The proposed test mechanism is facilitated by `Flashcard`.
+The test mechanism is facilitated by `Flashcard`.
 Specifically, `Statistics` stored within the flashcard. `Flashcard` implements the following methods.
 * `Flashcard#getFlashcardAfterTestSuccess()` — Returns a new `Flashcard` object with `Statistics:timesTested` and `Statistics:timesTestedCorrect` incremented by one.
 * `Flashcard#getFlashcardAfterTestFailure()` — Returns a new `Flashcard` object with `Statistics:timesTested` incremented by one.